ngocngdev/pipeline-library-2/README.md

 # pipeline-library
 This repository serves as a location for a starting point for Jenkins pipelines and shared libraries.
 There is a pipeline template for a Maven application and a Nodejs application.

-NOTE: Typically, pipelines and shared libraries are stored separately in source control.
+*NOTE*: Typically, pipelines and shared libraries are stored separately in source control.

 ## Jenkinsfiles and Pipelines